Deep Dive

 Components, Props and Composition

-Components as pure functions that React calls.
-Unidirectional top-down data flow, structural composition via the children prop, and React 19's standard ref passing without forwardRef.
+Components as pure functions that React calls (never called directly by developers).
+Unidirectional, top-down data flow.
+Structural composition via the children prop to avoid prop drilling.
+React 19 standard ref prop passing without forwardRef wrappers.

 State: Snapshots, Closures and Batching